rkiman/wdwarfdate/README.md

 wdwarfdate
 ==========

-*wdwarfdate* is an open source code which estimates ages of white dwarf in a bayesian framework. *wdwarfdate* runs a chain a models to estimate ages of white dwarfs and their uncertainties from an effective temperature and a surface gravity.
+*wdwarfdate* is an open source code which estimates ages of white dwarf in a bayesian framework. *wdwarfdate* runs a chain of models assuming single star evolution, to estimate ages of white dwarfs and their uncertainties from an effective temperature and a surface gravity.
 Checkout the documentation for *wdwarfdate* [here](https://wdwarfdate.readthedocs.io/en/latest/) (under construction).

 Installation